 I have a similar usability issue with Subversion property changes.
 The property change that I have to use sometimes is to change the commit message after a version has been committed, because I have apps going up on the iTunes app store and I don't know whether the version is the version that was accepted for sale until 5 days after it was committed, which means that I need to change the commit message from something along the lines of "submitted 1.1 version" to "accepted 1.1 version" in order to make good use of having a versioning system.
 When I make a property change to a revision with an existing commit message in the following way:

 The commit message is updated in svn, which can be verified by running:

 inside of the working copy, but the commit message is never updated in the repository tab of Redmine, even if I reboot and even if I attempt to run fetch_changesets (which always fails with an error).
 I hope there is a workaround for this since seeing the new commit message is actually pretty important for avoiding regressions.
 Thanks!

-#4 Updated by Raphael Kallensee about 7 years ago
+#4 Updated by Raphael Kallensee over 7 years ago

 I agree, svn properties are very important - and should get shown in revisions as well as the regular repository browser.
 We use svn-externals a lot (which are also set as svn-properties), there's currently no way to view them in Redmine.

 @Halle Winkler: As far as I know, commits and their messages are cached by Redmine (tables "changes" and "changesets" e.g.).
 The only way might be to delete some lines in the respective database tables - but I don't think that's a good idea...